Instrument Rating Course (IR Course)

 • How long does the IR(A) training take?

 • What does the theoretical knowledge training involve?
 The theoretical knowledge training includes at least 350 hours of training, although both the training and exam fall outside the scope of the E-Flight Academy IR(A) course and will be conducted by a theoretical knowledge ATO.
-If you want to become a professional pilot (also check our Zero-to-Hero information) then we recommend following the ATPL(A) theory (+/- 750 hours) which already includes the IR theory.
+If you want to become a professional pilot (also check our Zero-to-Hero information), we recommend following the ATPL(A) theory (+/- 750 hours) which already includes the IR theory.

 • How is student progress assessed?
 There are 3 theoretical progress tests (PTs) embedded in the E-Flight IR(A) syllabus.
 Each progress test has a minimum passing percentage of 75%.
 The practical part includes flight progress checks (PCs) where each exercise must achieve a minimum performance level as indicated in the syllabus.